-These Persian beef cutlets (kotlet) with potatoes and cauliflower is updated to include some healthy cauliflower into this family friendly dish.
+These Persian beef cutlets (kotlet) are made with potatoes, coated in bread crumbs and pan fried to make a very family friendly dish.

 Every family has a different definition for comfort food, depending on their ethnic background, geography and general personal preferences.
 Both my husband and I grew up with Persian food, so it is not surprising that many of our comfort meals are Persian meals.